JonasGreim/US-headquarter-locations/README.md

-wikidata websearch is different then the api search (worse) difficult names -> bad search (alphabet, apple) -> data also not right company names
+wikidata websearch is different then the api search (worse) difficult names -> bad search (alphabet, apple) -> data also not right company names tried also with completly chatgpt -> wrong coordinates

 TODO: